pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-1501.md

 Code is meant to be read too!

 I'd recommend reading the author's implementations and making sure it lines up with what you read from the book.
 Once you can draw the connections, move on, or even experiment with alternate implementations.
 Why did the author do it that way?

+Textbook code is meant to be referenced - depending on the project you may be allowed to borrow some of it as part of your solution too.

 ### **Projects**